oitee/oitee.github.io/2021-07-11-higher-order-functions.md

 title: Defining functions
 ---

-In this post, I explore the various ways of defining functions in Javascript.
+In this post, I expolore the ways of defining functions in javascript.
 But before that, I also attempt to understand the very nature and utility of functions in a program.

 ## What are functions?